northcreation-agency/silverstripe-dynamic-attributes/README.md

 When the extension applied to a DataObject, it will add two relations to that Object:

-- One AttributeSet, which will be the "model" applied to that DataObject, e.g. "Product - Camera".
+- has_one: AttributeSet - This is the "model" applied to that DataObject, e.g. "Product - Camera".
 The idea is that we will be able to manage this model, and in turn all tables or listings that want to display Camera products.

-- has_many AttributeValues: These will be the instances of the values.
+- has_many: AttributeValues - These will be the instances of the values.
 These are currently not added by default, but in a normal setting would be applied/removed in an onBeforeWrite() on the object in question.

 ### Useful methods